Create cavity-backed antenna

 c = cavity

 cavity-backed antenna, with additional properties specified by one or more

 c = cavity(Name,Value)

-Antenna type used as an exciter, specified as an object.
-Except reflector and cavity antenna elements, you can use all the single elements in the Antenna Toolbox™ as an exciter.
+Antenna type used as an exciter, specified as any single-element antenna object.
+Except reflector and cavity antenna elements, you can use any of the antenna elements or array elements in the Antenna Toolbox™ as an exciter.

 Substrate— Type of dielectric material

 The substrate dimensions must be equal to the ground plane dimensions.

 d = dielectric('FR4');

 Length of the rectangular cavity along the x-axis, specified as a scalar in meters.

 Width— Width of rectangular cavity along y-axis